zupino/blockchain-pm/README.md

 Blockchain-based project management, focus on product and automate processes

 # Motivation
 Project management involve too much burocracy, this project is an attempt to automate as much as possible the steps required to track project execution, including payment transaction and acceptance.
-Human work is focused on verifying quality of deliverables rather then ensure payment are done or commercial agreement are honored.
+Human work is focused on verification of deliverable's quality rather than keeping track of project metrics.

 # User Journey and main functionalities
-The main idea is to define the scope of a Project, split it in Task and assign each Task to an Assignee and an Oracle.
-Assignee are expert assigned to execute the task and generate the deliverables; Oracles are expert in the same domain, but responsible to describe, quaify and accept the deliverables.
+The main idea is to define the scope of a *Project*, split it in *Task* and assign each *Task* to an Assignee and an Oracle.
+Assignee are experts assigned to execute the *Task* and generate the deliverables; *Oracles* are expert in the same domain, but responsible to describe, quaify and accept the deliverables.

-The Project Owner creates the project and assign project budget.
-Also, he creates the list of Tasks, defining Task budget for each of them.
-Task budget will be used for both Assignee and Oracle compensation.
+The *Project Owner* creates the *Project* and assigns the project budget, by transfering test eth when calling contract constructor.
+Also, he creates the list of *Task*s, defining for each of them the assigned *Oracle* and *Assignee*, compensation, deadlines and other properties.

 Assignment is accepted by both by transfer of a small deposit.
-At this point, Assignee and Oracles agreed on the details of deliverables, deadlines and qualification procedure.
+At this point, *Assignee* and *Oracles* agreed on the details of deliverables, deadlines and qualification procedure and the *Task* is moved to state `accepted`.

-Once Assignee is done with his tasks and he believe quality of deliverables is high enough for acceptance, Task is set to Resolved and Oracle is notified.
+Once *Assignee* is done with his tasks and he believes the quality of deliverables is high enough for acceptance, *Task* is set to state `resolved` and *Oracle* is notified.

-Oracle verify the quality of the deliverables and eventually Close the Task, including releasing the task compensation for the Assignee.
+*Oracle* verifies the quality of the deliverables and eventually move the *Task* to state `closed`, releasing the task compensation for the *Assignee*.

-In case of problems, like disagreement on deliverables or need to review Task budget or deadlines, the Task can be set to On Hold, and resolution with the project owner is triggered.
+In case of problems, like disagreement on deliverables or need to review *Task* budget or deadlines, the Task can be set to state `on hold`, and resolution with the *Project Owner* is triggered.

-Once all the Tasks in the Project are Closed, the whole project is set as Closed and all Tasks deliverables are qualified and eventually accepted by the Project Owner.
+Once all the Tasks in the *Project* are `closed`, the whole *Project* is set as `closed` and all *Task* deliverables are qualified and eventually accepted by the *Project Owner*.

 # Testing
 The easiest way to play with the contract is to use the Remix console at http://remix.ethereum.org.
 In particular, have a look about the Remix Editor quick start with Javascript VM https://remix.readthedocs.io/en/latest/quickstart_javascript_vm.html